 “…In nearly all cases, the doctors circumcise the male infant on the second or third day of life.
 They cut off the foreskin of his penis, nearly always without anesthetic.
 After all, the infant‑suffering excessive stress, in a state of shock, and all too often with a crippled reticular formation‑seems to be a vegetable, so why not treat him as one? … If the infant is not already in a complete state of shock before the operation, he certainly will be afterward, as parents would be if they were to observe and comprehend what is happening….
 Ask your doctor, though, and he will scathingly dismiss criticisms, reassure you that it’s perfectly all right, and make you feel rather stupid for even asking.”17

-I am not certain whether I believe all of what writers such as Leboyer or Pearce have to say.
-Much of it is speculative.
+Much of this is, of course, speculative.
 No one has any way of definitely knowing what an infant truly feels.
-But much of what is now being learned about the infant’s perception during birth has been based on people’s own recollections that surface during therapy such as primal therapy.
+But much of what is now being learned about the infant’s perception during birth has been based on people’s own recollections that surface during regressive sessions such as primal therapy.
 Others who refute its validity claim that one may not be re-experiencing events the way they actually happened, or that people are simply fabricating what they tell.
 However, critics of such findings are probably defensive about their own involvement in birth or infant circumcision.

-Anyone who has only experienced or observed conventional birth within a hospital might readily dismiss these ideas as too “fantastic” or “strange” to be considered.
+Anyone who has only experienced or observed conventional birth within a hospital might readily dismiss these ideas presented by Leboyer or Pierce as too “fantastic” or “strange” to be considered.
 “But this is a perfectly nice, cute little baby!
 There’s nothing wrong with him!”
-Following the births of Eric and Jason in hospitals I didn’t go out the door thinking “Wow!
+Following the births of my first two sons in hospitals I didn’t go out the door thinking “Wow!
 This baby is really traumatized!”

 But, after having given birth at home using dim lighting, soft voices, immediate body contact, and treating the baby with only gentleness and love, I can verify that there is a profound and dramatic difference in the nature of the baby born in this manner, compared to the baby born by conventional techniques.
 The baby is more peaceful and contented and will smile blissfully during his first few days of life when he has been welcomed into the world knowing only warmth and gentleness.
 His eyes will open and look around immediately after birth when they are not assaulted with glaring lights or burning chemicals.

-This explains why in my experience, Eric’s and Jason’s circumcisions shortly after their births in hospitals did not impress me as being traumatic, while the same operation performed on Ryan following his peaceful home birth was so horrible!
+This explains why in my experience, my first two sons circumcisions shortly after their births in hospitals did not impress me as being traumatic, while the same operation performed on my third son following his peaceful home birth was so horrible!
 The baby born to conventional birthing procedures is in a state of trauma anyway — whether he is circumcised or not!